 Discussions with students and staff reassured as that the expertise and resources available are of the highest level, and students had a clear understanding of the value of various research methods and criteria.
 Given this, it would be good to make this more prevelant in the descriptors for each module.
 Since this is a professional diploma, the research element may not be as prevalent as for other degrees, but it is of great benefit to students that staff have the background and passion to nevertheless integrate research elements into every module.
 We suggest this to be made explicit since it actually presents an additional indicator of quality for this diploma.

-Teaching, learning and student assessment
+Please tick one of the following for: Teaching, learning and student assessment